LassoSoft/LassoGuide/source/server/windows-installation.rst

    -  Request path: ``*.lasso``
    -  Executable: :file:`C:\\Windows\\System32\\isapi_lasso9.dll`
    -  Name: ``Lasso9Handler``
-   -  Request Restrictions...: uncheck "Invoke handler only if request is mapped" (leave other settings at "All verbs" and "Script")
+   -  Request Restrictions...: under :guilabel:`Mapping`, uncheck "Invoke handler only if request is mapped" (leave other settings at "All verbs" and "Script")

 To configure access to Lasso Instance Manager and Lasso Server Admin: